Morphogenetic Field

 Field Context

-In Amenta, human perception is largely organized through identity structures and cultural narratives that obscure the deeper field dynamics influencing behavior and experience.
-Individuals are encouraged to interpret events through personal stories or social frameworks while the informational field that shapes those patterns remains largely invisible.
+Within Amenta, perception is organized through identity, interpretation, and external frameworks that obscure the underlying structure of experience.
+Individuals are conditioned to understand events through personal narratives, emotional responses, or social meaning, while the pattern layer generating those experiences remains largely unseen.

 ⸻